eaysin-arafat/react-form-interactions/README.md

 ## Defining `initialValue` and `validator`

-When using the `useForm` hook from `react-form-usecontrol`, you need to provide two essential parameters: `initialValue` and `validator`.
+When using the `useForm` hook from `react-form-interactions`, you need to provide two essential parameters: `initialValue` and `validator`.

 #### `initialValue`